networknext/terraform-provider-networknext/docs/index.md

 ### Optional

-- `api_key` (String, Sensitive) The API Key that allows interaction with the Network Next Accelerate API.
-May also be provided via ACCELERATE_API_KEY environment variable.
+- `api_key` (String, Sensitive) The API Key that allows interaction with the Network Next API.
+May also be provided via NETWORK_NEXT_API_KEY environment variable.
-- `hostname` (String) The URI for the Network Next Accelerate API.
-May also be provided via ACCELERATE_HOSTNAME environment variable.
+- `hostname` (String) The URI for the Network Next API.
+May also be provided via NETWORK_NEXT_HOSTNAME environment variable.